pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/New SOP (JIRA)/OOW (Non-US) JIRA.md

 The agent can then insert Macro: <u>[Service Center] OOW - 2</u>:

-A. Ensure that the content in the macro corresponds accurately with the ticket subject for the correct RMA number.
+A. Ensure that the content in the macro corresponds accurately with the Zendesk ticket subject for the correct RMA number.

 ![[Pasted image 20231208000330.png]]